dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

    In folder: .
 (1/1)
    asr.tutorial:energy: Found cached record.uid=e84186a08eaf4523bb44d804071aed6c

-This is useful in workflows when it can be beneficial to not redo expensive calculation steps when it has already been performed once.
+This is useful in workflows where it is beneficial to not redo expensive calculation steps when it has already been performed once.